 All students must complete the General Education and Christian Studies Cores in addition to the Urban Studies core.
-Students may add general electives or an optional minor.
 Total credit hours to complete the degree must equal at least 124 credits.

 Students enrolled in this program must take ICS 112 for their Social Relations requirement.